ArjunG1031/student/navigation/about.md

 - 🏫 Graduated Middle School and started High School at Del Norte
 ### Family, Friends, and Fun

-Everything for me revolves around family and friends.
+For me everthing revolves around family and friends.

 - I was born in the U.S. but my family is from India
 - My family consists of 4 people, me, my younger sister, my dad, and my mom